-The Uruguay star insists he is not worried about where he will play his football next season and is only focused on playing for his country
+The Uruguay international insists he is not worried about where he will play his football next season and is only focused on playing for his country at the Confederations Cup

 "Your talking at the beginning didn't disturb me but now I have to confess these rumours are bothering me," he told reporters.